 We have been working hard on our Silicon Connector product, and as it grows exponentially in popularity, its value versus any alternative connecting Adobe InDesign to DAMs and cloud-based storage systems is being confirmed again and again based on the feedback of thousands of users around the world.
 Here are both the specifics of the roadmap and the general software product development lessons learned from product feedback over the past 3 years, especially during the past 6 months.

-If you don’t know what Silicon Connector is, you can find out about it here.
+If you don’t know what Silicon Connector is, you can find out about it by clicking here.
 In a nutshell, it’s a plugin for Adobe InDesign that lets InDesign connect directly to DAMs (Digital Asset Management systems) and other cloud-based assets.
 For a variety of reasons, Connector does this far better than any other technology.
 In the words of a Fortune 500 company that has used it the past 3 years with 150 authors creating a popular magazine, “it just works” and “we wouldn’t be using this DAM without it.”
 Truly, it’s an InDesign feature that Adobe started but we have delivered, one that makes modern-day publishing workflows possible.

 With great power comes great responsibility